msberends/AMR/index.md

    * Aside from this website with many tutorials, the package itself contains extensive help pages with many examples for all functions.
    * The package also contains example data sets:
      * The [`example_isolates` data set](./reference/example_isolates.html).
-This data set contains:
-       * 2,000 blood culture isolates from anonymised septic patients between 2001 and 2017 in the Northern Netherlands
-       * Results of 40 antibiotics (each antibiotic in its own column) with a total ~40,000 antimicrobial results
-       * Real and genuine data
+This data set contains 2,000 microbial isolates with their full antibiograms.
+It reflects reality and can be used to practice AMR analysis.
      * The [`WHONET` data set](./reference/WHONET.html).
 This data set only contains fake data, but with the exact same structure as files exported by WHONET.
 Read more about WHONET [on its tutorial page](./articles/WHONET.html).

 ### Copyright